These are the best Garmin smartwatches you can buy

 - Pretty pricey

-- 45mm has fewer color options
+- 45 mm has fewer color options

 - Lackluster display

-The Vivoactive 4 offers activity tracking and other useful features, including Body Battery, Pulse Ox, respiration tracking, and on-screen workouts.

-Best Value: Garmin Vivomove HR
+Best hybrid: Garmin Vivomove HR

-For those who are searching for a watch that offers a sleek and fashionable design along with a good feature set, the Vivomove HR is ideal.
-Perhaps one of the most appealing aspects of this model is its surprisingly affordable price tag.
-It's a nice bonus if you're on a budget.
-Your watch offers up to five days of battery life in smartwatch mode and an additional two weeks in regular watch mode.
+For those searching for a reasonably priced hybrid smartwatch that offers a sleek and attractive design along with a good feature set, the Vivomove HR is ideal.
+Perhaps one of the most appealing aspects of this model is its surprisingly affordable price tag, which is a nice bonus if you're on a budget.
+This watch offers up to five days of battery life in smartwatch mode and an additional two weeks in regular watch mode.

-While this is not a full-blown runner's watch by any means, it still has a lot to offer for the casual athlete.
+While this is not a full-blown runner's watch by any means, it still has a lot to offer for the casual athlete who wants to track the basics.
 Whenever you record a workout, the Vivomove HR will track your heart rate, speed, distance, floors climbed, and pace.
 It will also track your sleep patterns and stress levels.
-It's disappointing that this wearable is equipped with an accelerometer and 5 ATM water resistance yet it doesn't offer swim tracking.
+It's disappointing that this wearable is equipped with an accelerometer and five ATM water resistance, yet it doesn't offer swim tracking.
 However, given that it's a hybrid smartwatch with a screen that doesn't work while underwater, it makes sense.

-If you're happy with the basic activity tracking and heart-rate monitoring features, the Vivomove HR is a great watch to have on your wrist.
-You won't have GPS or swim tracking, but that's a small price to pay for a fashionable hybrid smartwatch.
+If you're happy with basic activity tracking and heart-rate monitoring features, the Vivomove HR might be just what you're looking for.
+Unfortunately, it doesn't have GPS or swim tracking, but that's a small price to pay for a budget-friendly hybrid smartwatch.
 Not to mention that there are a handful of dazzling color and style options to choose from, so it'll look good as it handles your tracking needs.

 Pros: